Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf_extractor/list_pdf.md

  `extract_info` uses `urllib` to open the webpage, and then `BeautifulSoup4` to parse it.
 It then uses regex to finf all links that end with pdf or doc.
 It needs a few lines to be replaced with regex.

 # Setup
+Copy the extractor version you need, and the `configs.py` to the `COUNTRY/STATE/COUNTY` that you created for the precinct.

 1. Set `webpage` to the page with the pdf lists
 2. Open a few pdfs and get the common file path for them, and set that as `web_path`